LuciferaseMaster/PrePrint-Template-for-AnyRxiv/README.md

 I also include [several vector and font-based logo designs](/preprint_logos): for the general use in #PrePrint manuscripts, for those aimed for BioRxiv, etc. They give a better visual impact and reflect the idea of the OpenScience movement.
 The two abovementioned *MS Word* templates with the logos inserted and other slight modifications, to provide a better reading experience, can be seen here: [template1](/preprint_logos/preprint_BioRxiv_Template_MS-Word_Finkelstein_ver-mv1.docx) and [template2](/preprint_logos/preprint_BioRxiv_Template_MS-Word_Ebbesen_ver-mv1.docx).

+The templates will be made for both, Microsoft Office (.docx) and Libre Office (.odt).

+Meanwhile, see my two postprints in the LibreOffice format as examples and, if desired, templates for formatting preprints:

+* LmiTS 2011: ([odt and pdf](https://osf.io/9wcv5/files/osfstorage)).
+This one is made in a two-column format and is overall better than the actual publication in the PEDS journal.
-See also my postprint as an example of a postprint ([odt and pdf](https://osf.io/8sk5u/files/osfstorage)).
+* BSAP 2013: ([odt and pdf](https://osf.io/8sk5u/files/osfstorage)).
 This one is kept in a single-column style with Figures placed after the main text.

-The templates will be made for both, Microsoft Office (.docx) and Libre Office (.odt).

 While MS office is more widely used, Libre Office is actually [better in most of the commonly used features](https://wiki.documentfoundation.org/Feature_Comparison:_LibreOffice_-_Microsoft_Office) (while very similar in its interface, and it's free).
 The most notorious things with MS Office — which Microsoft is not willing to solve for many many years (!) — that are direcly relevant to the PDF file production: